 In March 2024, the Company entered into warrant amendment agreements with holders of approximately 83% of the public warrants issued in the Offering to amend aforementioned terms in the public warrants.
 The public warrants, as amended, were no longer precluded from being considered indexed to the Company's stock in accordance with ASC 815.
-As a result, 572,139 of the public warrants, as amended, issued in the Offering were reclassified as equity, based on the guidance provided under ASC 815-40.
-The public warrants, as amended, were marked to fair value on the amendment date resulting in a gain on change in fair value of warrant liabilities of \$0.7 million in the Company's condensed statements of operations and comprehensive loss for the six months ended June 30, 2024.
-In addition, \$1.2 million of public warrant liabilities were reclassified as equity in the Company's condensed statements of stockholders' equity (deficit) for the six months ended June 30, 2024.
+As a result, \$1.2 million of the public warrant liabilities were reclassified as equity in the Company's condensed statements of stockholders' equity (deficit) for the nine months ended September 30, 2024.
+In addition, the public warrants, as amended, were marked to fair value on the amendment date resulting in a gain on change in fair value of warrant liabilities of \$0.7 million in the Company's condensed statements of operations and comprehensive loss for the nine months ended September 30, 2024.